brick-lang/brick/doc/core/01_introduction.md

 This is only documentation for the language.
 Documentation for the core library and side libraries are separate.

 ##Disclaimer
-This is ever-changing document.
+This is an ever-changing document.
 It reflects the current state of the language.